 The Digital Music Index report by Musicmetric claims to be the most in-depth study of the global digital music landscape, and tracked 750,000 artists.
 It reveals that the US are followed by the UK, Italy and Canada as the most prolific illegal downloaders.

 405 million music releases were downloaded in the first half of 2012, with 97 million coming from the US and 43 million from the UK.
 The majority of downloads are of full albums rather than single releases.

 Ed Sheeran has responded to the report saying he doesn't mind the illegal downloads because it helps him sell tickets to his shows.
 "There's a decent balance between you can live off your sales and you can allow people to illegally download it and come to your gigs.
-My gig tickets are £18 and my album is £8, so it's all relative,
+My gig tickets are £18 and my album is £8, so it's all relative," he said.